Lynn Margulis: Symbiosis as evolutionary force

 Margulis opposed competition-oriented views of evolution, stressing the importance of symbiotic or cooperative relationships between species.

 She later formulated a theory that proposed symbiotic relationships between organisms of different phyla, or kingdoms, as the driving force of evolution, and explained genetic variation as occurring mainly through transfer of nuclear information between bacterial cells or viruses and eukaryotic cells.
-Her organelle genesis ideas are now widely accepted, but the proposal that symbiotic relationships explain most genetic variation is still something of a fringe idea.
+Her organelle genesis ideas are widely accepted, but the proposal that symbiotic relationships explain most genetic variation is still something of a fringe idea.

 Margulis also held a negative view of certain interpretations of Neo-Darwinism that she felt were excessively focused on competition between organisms, as she believed that history will ultimately judge them as comprising "a minor twentieth-century religious sect within the sprawling religious persuasion of Anglo-Saxon Biology."

 She wrote that proponents of the standard theory "wallow in their zoological, capitalistic, competitive, cost-benefit interpretation of Darwin – having mistaken him ...
 Neo-Darwinism, which insists on [the slow accrual of mutations by gene-level natural selection], is in a complete funk."